sboesebeck/morphium/Morphium Documentation.md

 This documentation covers all features _Morphium_ has to offer.

 Later in this document there are chapters about the POJO mapping, querying data and using the aggregation framework.
 Also a chapter about the InMemory driver, which is quite useful for testing.
-But let's start with the messaging subsystem first.
+But let's start with the mess'aging subsystem first.

 ## Using _Morphium_ as a messaging system
 _Morphium_ itself is simple to use, easy to customise to your needs and was built for high performance and scalability.
 The messaging system is no different.
 It relies on the `watch` functionality, that MongoDB offers since V3.6 (you can also use messaging with older versions of MongoDB, but it will result in polling for new messages).
 With that feature, the messages are _pushed_ to all listeners.
 This makes it a very efficient messaging system based on MongoDB.